shinkiseki/MorePortraitsInAzure/README.md

 *   [Kyuuhachi](https://github.com/kyuuhachi) for the development of the dds2itp tool used for developing half-bust portraits.

 ## Changelog
+*   2023-04-02: Files for Seiland completed.
+Extra portrait and half-bust for Seiland added.
 *   2023-04-01: Files for Franz completed.
 *   2023-03-31: Files for Albert completed.
 *   2023-03-30: Updated README to acknowledge compatibility with GOG version.